HailyV/league-statistical-analysis/README.md

             <li>First, we identified the league with the highest average dragon control.</li>
             <li><strong>Observed Statistic</strong>: Win Rate of the League with Highest Dragon Control – Mean Win Rate Across All Leagues</li>
             <li>In this case, the observed statistic is <strong>0.0784</strong>.</li>
+            <li>I want to capture the direction of the observed statistic, so we are using difference instead of absolute difference.</li>
         </ul>

         <h3>Permutation Test</h3>